UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 ## Python Server Overview

 The python server act as a gatewall to relay the message exterior to the network module into the module.
 It ensures asynchronous communication can be maintain with multiple threads running.
 The server also implements the reconnection logic and caches data from edge nodes for quicker access when data are request by the client API.

-The python server consist of three main components, The socket manager, the network manager, and the UART manager.
-Each of them runs on separate thread to ensure asynchrounous communication.
+The python server consist of three main components, The `Socket Manager`, the `Network Manager`, and the `UART Manager`.

+### Socket Manager
+The `Socket Manager` handles the communication between the python server and the client API through socket since both process will be running on the same operating system.
+It will open a listening socket and accept incomming connection on a new thread.
+Upon receiving the connection, it will first check which type of the connection it is.
+The socket expect two type of connection to be connected from the client API.
+First  type of connection is `listening connection`, this listening connection is designed for the `Client API` to listen to any message sending from the Python Server.
+THe `listening connection` is established through a handshake.
+When `listening connection` is not established, all the incomming connection will be check for handshake before connection.
+THe second type of the connection is `sending connection`, which is used by the `Client API` to send inbounding communication to the network module.
+Each Client message is will open a individual  `sending connection`, that will be closed immediately after receiving expected response.

+In our design, when the client sending any request to the network module, the response can be received in two way. the response to special costom message that may need real time response from the edge node will send through the `listening connection` so the `sending connection` of that request can close earlier free up a thread on the client's program sooner.
+Since `listening connection` on the `client API` side also supports event handler, it's better for the message from the network module to be passed to the `Client API` through `listening connection`.
+On the other hand, a response addressing the simbple data request will be send back through the `sendinig connection` that send the request in the first place, because data is cached in our python server

+### Network Manager
+The network manager pass on the message between UART Manager and Socket Manager.
+Since the the Socket Manager and the UART Manager are in the different thread, the Network Manger need to communicate through callback function.
+When the Network Manager need to pass the message to Socket Manager or UART Manager, it need to call the callback function from the respective manager that were passed in during the initialization.
+When the Socket Manager and the UART Manager need to pass message to the Network Manager, they will called the callback function defined within the Network Manager.
+[possible example code here]

+###

 [insert picture here]

 ##  Python Server Files

 ### Python_Server.py